 pre-schools and childminders

-in your area from the Medway Family Information Service or by using
+in your area from the Medway Family Information Service on

 If the group your child attends opens for less that 38 weeks

 each year, a proportion of the funding is still available.
 However,